its-a-feature/Mythic/README.md

 ## Installing Agents and C2 Profiles

 The Mythic repository itself does not host any Payload Types or any C2 Profiles.
-Instead, Mythic provides a command, `./mythic-cli install github <url> [branch name] [-f]`, that can be used to install agents into a current Mythic instance.
+Instead, Mythic provides a command, `./mythic-cli install github <url> [-b branch name] [-f]`, that can be used to install agents into a current Mythic instance.

 Payload Types and C2 Profiles can be found on the [overview](https://mythicmeta.github.io/overview) page.